saleemhananbaji/Business-Insight-360/README.md

 - **Supply Chain:** Evaluate the accuracy of demand forecasts to minimize overstock and reduce wastage.

 - **Executive View:** Provide leadership with a comprehensive, high-level dashboard for informed decision-making.

+## Conclusion

+The BI 360 Dashboard project offered valuable insights into AtliQ Hardware’s business performance using Power BI.
+It enabled clear visualization of key metrics like revenue, net profit, and growth trends.
+This project strengthened my skills in data modeling, DAX, and storytelling through visuals.
+Overall, it highlights the power of data-driven decision-making in a business context.